Kentucky Birth Control Lawsuit Attorney

 If you suffered injuries because of a defective medication, or if your physician did not warn you of the potential side-effects before taking a medication, you may be entitled to compensation.
 To explore your legal options, contact the Gladstein Law Firm, PLLC.
 Attorney Seth Gladstein will serve as your advocate against drug companies and physicians who fail to look out for the best interests of their patients.

-Schedule a free, no-obligation consultation now by calling his office at 800-991-0474 or request a consult online.
+Schedule a free, no-obligation consultation now by calling his office today or request a consult online.